 With four separate play areas for children, and amazing natural vistas, there is something for everyone to do or enjoy here.

-For years, I would drive out to Whole Foods with no idea there was this lovely and expansive park tucked away across from the Metra Station and off of Waukegan Road.
+For years, I would drive out to Whole Foods with no idea this lovely and expansive park tucked away across from the Metra Station and off of Waukegan Road.
 Jewett Park also houses the Park District offices and Community Center, which places it at the heart of the Deerfield community.
-The park is blessed with several amenities including three separate playgrounds, baseball diamond, skate park and a pavilion that often hosts free summer concerts.
+The park is blessed with several amenities, including three separate playgrounds, a baseball diamond, a skate park, and a pavilion that often hosts free summer concerts.